TrickBit/FFmpegBuilder/README.md

 I hope the folks at ffmpeg dont mind :)
 I've also included comments about any gotchas I encountered and how I overcame them, if I did and appropriate comments to show what I havent overcome yet.

-I've targeted this specifically and nvidia gpus for on chip and ultimateley faster encoding and transcoding This was my sole purpose for building this script
+I've targeted this specifically at building ffmpeg with support for hardware acceleration, primarily for nvidia gpus/ This was my sole purpose for building this script
 It is a bit tricky getting the toolchain alignment resolved for NVidia things.
 FFmpeg + CUDA + AV1 stack can be finicky about it.